oliverlloyd/jmeter-ec2/README.txt

 TO DO:
--- Accept jmx filename as a parameter (not requiring that it be named the same as the directory) -- Accept a list of elastic IPs to be assigned to new hosts -- Create a feature to allow a stop request to be sent to running tests (rather than just terminating the instances)
+-- Accept jmx filename as a parameter (not requiring that it be named the same as the directory) -- Create a feature to allow a stop request to be sent to running tests (rather than just terminating the instances)

 Usage:
-  ./jmeter-ec2.sh [PROJECT NAME] [NUMBER OF INSTANCES DESIRED (if new ec2 instances are required*)]
+  ./jmeter-ec2.sh [PROJECT NAME] [NUMBER OF INSTANCES DESIRED (if ec2 instances are required*)]

 *IMPORTANT - There is a limit imposed by Amazon on how many instances can be run [the default is 20 instances - Oct 2011].

+Limitations:
+-- You cannot have variables in the field Thread Count, this value must be numeric -- File paths cannot be dynamic, any variables in the filepath will not be used but the filename is not changed.

 Pre-requisits